-

 Handle care

-Most of my knife and tool handles are made with natural wood that hasn’t had treatments such as resin injection or varnish.
+I’m not a believer in killing wood with stabilising methods, so you will find that all of my wooden knife and tool handles are made with untreated, natural wood that hasn’t been resin injected or varnished.
 This allows the wood to keep its natural lustre and characteristics, and over time the handle will become smooth with use, however if you notice any rough areas, a fine sandpaper will bring this back to a nice surface, as well as a regular coat of oil/wax balsam.

-Knife handles will naturally get wet during use, so make sure to dry the whole knife after use and please do not soak the wooden handles in water, or expose to high heat. (do not place in or on oven).
+Knife handles will naturally get wet during use, so make sure to dry the whole knife after use and please do not soak the wooden handles in water, or expose to high heat. (do not attempt to cook your knife).

 -